Upcoming Classes & Workshops

 Please keep in mind this is not group therapy.

-University of Utah Lifelong Learning
+University of Utah College of Nursing University

-I opened up my grief so I could start to move through it instead of staying stuck.
+“I opened up my grief so I could start to move through it instead of staying stuck.”

-Debbie, you were masterful about balancing spaciousness (listening, allowing) and direction (prompts, readings).
+“Debbie, you were masterful about balancing spaciousness (listening, allowing) and direction (prompts, readings).
 I was especially moved by you sharing your own writing/experiences.
-I feel forever inspired by you.
+I feel forever inspired by you.”

 Writing as a Tool to Cope with Anxiety

 Distracting thoughts and rumination can lead to excessive worry, irritability, self-doubt and other negative emotions.
-No matter the cause of anxiety – the pandemic, current events, temperament, illness, life transition – writing helps re-center us and calm our minds.
+No matter the cause of anxiety – the election, current events, temperament, illness, life transition – writing helps re-center us and calm our minds.
 Putting pen to paper, we can unload persistent thoughts onto the page, providing distance and a new perspective.

 In a safe and supportive environment, we’ll learn how to settle swirling emotions through guided writing exercises, prompts and readings.
 The goal of this class is to provide the tools and strategies needed to start a writing/journaling practice which has been shown to help alleviate anxiety and stress.